tslazarova/ML/README.md

 # ML

-signals_identification - Basic NN for identification of output signals of one of the detectors from PADME (Positron Annihilation into Dark Matter Experiment) experiment.
+signals_identification.py - NN for identification of output signals of one of the detectors from PADME (Positron Annihilation into Dark Matter Experiment) experiment.

+plot.py - Custom formula for limiting specific ranges.